Harry Callahan (photographer): Career

 Callahan left almost no written records—no diaries, letters, scrapbooks or teaching notes.
 His technical photographic method was to go out almost every morning, walk through the city he lived in and take numerous pictures.
 He then spent almost every afternoon making proof prints of that day's best negatives.
 Yet, for all his photographic activity, Callahan, at his own estimation, produced no more than half a dozen final images a year.

 He photographed his wife and daughter and the streets, scenes and buildings of cities where he lived, showing a strong sense of line and form, and light and darkness.
 Even prior to birth, his daughter showed up in photographs of Eleanor's pregnancy.
 From 1948 to 1953 Eleanor, and sometimes Barbara, were shown out in the landscape as a tiny counterpoint to large expanses of park, skyline or water.

 He also worked with multiple exposures.
 Callahan's work was a deeply personal response to his own life.
 He encouraged his students to turn their cameras on their own lives, leading by example.
 Callahan photographed his wife over a period of fifteen years, as his prime subject.
 Eleanor was essential to his art from 1947 to 1960.
 He photographed her everywhere—at home, in the city streets, in the landscape; alone, with their daughter, in black and white and in color, nude and clothed, distant and close.
 He tried several technical experiments—double and triple exposure, blurs, large and small format film.

 Callahan was one of the few innovators of modern American photography noted as much for his work in color as for his work in black and white.
 In 1955 Edward Steichen included his work in The Family of Man, MoMA's popular international touring exhibition.

 In 1956, he received the Graham Foundation Award, which allowed him to spend a year in France with his family from 1957 to 1958.
 He settled in Aix-en-Provence, where he took many photographs.

+In 1976 John Szarkowski curated a first major retrospective exhibition of his work at the Museum of Modern Art in New York, accompanied by a book published in conjunction with Aperture.
 Along with the painter Richard Diebenkorn, he represented the United States in the Venice Biennale in 1978.

 In 1994, he selected 130 original prints with the help of the gallery owner Peter MacGill, and brought them together under the name of French Archives, to offer them to the Maison Européenne de la Photographie in Paris.
-Some of these images were taken in Aix-en-Provence and in the South of France, and are the subject of a temporary exhibition at the Granet Museum in Aix-en-Provence in 2019.
+Some of these images were taken in Aix-en-Provence and in the South of France, and were presented at the Granet Museum in Aix-en-Provence in 2019.

 Callahan left behind 100,000 negatives and over 10,000 proof prints.
 The Center for Creative Photography at the University of Arizona maintains his photographic archives.
 In 2013, Vancouver Art Gallery received a gift of almost 600 Callahan photographs from the Larry and Cookie Rossy Family Foundation.